Bachelor of Psychological Science Mid-Year Entry

 This program has been accredited by the Australian Psychology Accreditation Council.
 Graduates who have completed this program will be eligible to apply for an honours year, followed by a two-year postgraduate qualification.
 This sequence of study will lead to professional registration as a psychologist.

-Lecturer, Animal Behaviouralist, Ministerial Adviser, Parliamentary Member, Development Officer, Project Officer, Research Assistant, Welfare Officer, Marketer / Marketing Manager, Human Resource Manager, Clinical Psychologist, Community Psychologist, Organisational Psychologist, Counselling Psychologist, Educational & Developmental Psychologist, Forensic Psychologist, Sports & Exercise Psychologist, Health Psychologist, Academic, Medical Research, Careers Counsellor, Political Adviser, Diplomatic corps, Publicist, Scientific Data Analyst, ...
+Animal Behaviourist, Ministerial Adviser, Parliamentary Member, Development Officer, Project Officer, Welfare Officer, Marketer / Marketing Manager, Human Resource Manager, Clinical Psychologist, Community Psychologist, Organisational Psychologist, Counselling Psychologist, Educational & Developmental Psychologist, Forensic Psychologist, Sports & Exercise Psychologist, Health Psychologist, Medical Research, Careers Counsellor, Political Adviser, Diplomatic corps, Publicist, Scientific Data Analyst, ...

 Degree StructureThe Bachelor of Psychological Science is a flexible degree with a variety of elective courses available.
 Students can choose their courses based on general interest or to broaden their major.

-In the first year, students are able to choose five elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the three core psychology courses.
+In the first year, students are able to choose four elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the three core psychology courses.

 At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside four core psychology courses.